mSalman101/Salman-portfolio/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-This project is based on [sagarshah.dev](https://github.com/shahsagarm/sagarshah.dev), created by Sagar Shah, and modified by Salman.
+This project is based on sagarshah's project, created by Sagar Shah, and modified by Salman.